python/devguide/setup.rst

-Once CPython is done building you will then have a working build that can be run in-place; ``./python`` on most machines (and what is used in all examples), ``./python.exe`` on OS X (when on a case-insensitive filesystem, which is the default).
+Once CPython is done building you will then have a working build that can be run in-place; ``./python`` on most machines (and what is used in all examples), ``./python.exe`` wherever a case-insensitive filesystem is used (e.g. on OS X by default), in order to avoid conflicts with the ``Python`` directory.
 There is normally no need to install your built copy of Python!
 The interpreter will realize where it is being run from and thus use the files found in the working copy.
 If you are worried you might accidentally install your working copy build, you can add